DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Conical Burr Grinder

 Granted, you’ve only got eight grind levels, which is hardly enough to write home about.
 So, if you were hoping for limitless grind options, you might want to log off here.
-Essentially, you’ll have some room to play around with grind size.
-However, home baristas looking to experiment will probably outgrow this grinder.
+Essentially, you’ll have minimal room to play around with grind size, so home baristas looking to experiment will probably outgrow this grinder.

 Portafilter